lucas-t5/pulumiSerializationTest/README.md

 We cannot find a way to not have serilization issue using this lib.
 The only way we can make it work is to import @morphic-ts/batteries at the top of index.ts, create Models within the lambda function callback itself and inject it down 3 levels

 Is there anyway to make this work? we have models everywhere and the only solution we found is unacceptable for maintenance and clarity reasons.

-We have created a repo with a single level to illustrate our scenario: https://github.com/haredev/pulumiSerializationTest

-see index.ts